peacock0803sz/marp-slides/src/pycon-2021/euro.md

 - It's a good idea to look at the methods used in your functions.
     - Choose the types on the left side of this diagram as much as possible.

 ---

+# (Deprecated since 3.9) import from typing module

+- For Generics, until 3.9, you had to write `from typing import ...`
+    - Collection, protocol related, etc.
+- From 3.9, it's deprecated because of the way of writing described before.
+- However, there are some exceptions such as Any and Optional.

+---